mrcarlberg/objj-transpiler/README.md

 Objective-J limitations:
 It can't compile Objective-J code that depends on other Objective-J files.
 The Objective-J load and runtime is needed for this.
 But it will work as long as you declare any superclass in the same file.
-This will be fixed when the Objective-J load and runtime will be a node module